 ONE YEAR ABROAD

-Teaching Fellows will spend one year on campus at AUW in Chittagong, Bangladesh, beginning in either early January 2023 or late July 2023.
-Beyond joining the bustling and metropolitan port city, Teaching Fellows will become part of AUW’s strong community convening students, faculty, and staff from around the world.
-AUW’s current campus is located in the heart of Chittagong within walking distance of restaurants, cafes, worship spaces, and retail shops, and is easily accessible via bus, train, and plane.
+Teaching Fellows will spend one year on campus at AUW in Chittagong, Bangladesh, beginning in late July 2024.
+Beyond joining the bustling and metropolitan port city, Teaching Fellows will become part of AUW’s strong community convening students, faculty, and staff.

 Teaching Fellows will receive a stipend of US$1,000 per month for the twelve months they teach.
 AUW will provide Teaching Fellows accommodation in two furnished faculty apartment buildings that are not too far from the campus.
 Scheduled free transportation is provided to and from these apartments and the AUW campuses.
 In general, three Fellows will share an apartment, but will have private bedrooms and baths; there is a laundry facility in both buildings.
 The only charge is a monthly fee for utilities and a common cleaning charge, which will be deducted from the monthly stipends.
 In addition, Fellows have free access to campus dining halls.

 Fellows will be able to immerse themselves in Bangladesh and surrounding regions on academic field trips and through other opportunities for development and travel.
 There may be opportunities to visit the Rohingya refugee camps in Bangladesh; visit garments factories where AUW recruits students; see natural habitats of wildlife unique to the region; and learn about industry issues in Bangladesh.
 Chittagong is a highly populated city with considerable income inequity, and Fellows can expect an intense but deeply rewarding experience due to the teaching context and location.
 We seek Fellows who are eager to adapt and learn through the new experiences they meet at AUW.